pedrojfs17/twitch-bot/README.md

 ![ComandoMalUsado](images/commandUsage.png)

-The bot runs along with [StreamElements](https://streamelements.com) so it can check ig the user who entered the command in chat is able to play with the streamer.
+The bot runs along with [StreamElements](https://streamelements.com) so it can check if the user who entered the command in chat is able to play with the streamer.
 The bot is configured to check if the viewer as at least 4 hours of watchtime on the channel.

 ![ComandoUsado](images/botUsage.png)